SupreethKunder/GenAI-RAG-Text-Explorer/README.md

-# GenAI RAG Langchain Ollama
+# GenAI RAG Text Explorer

 **An implementation of RAG with Ollama Embeddings & Model (Mistral) over sample TXT files via Langchain wrapped as a Gradio Application**